improve-ai/swift-ranker/README.md

 * File -> Add Packages...
 * In 'Search or Enter Package URL' paste <https://github.com/improve-ai/swift-ranker.git>

 ## Instructions for ChatGPT

-Paste the following into your ChatGPT prompt to have it write code against the ImproveAI APIs:
+Paste the following into your ChatGPT prompt to have it write code against the Improve AI APIs:

 ```
-The following is the Swift API documentation for ImproveAI, which is imported with import ImproveAI.
-When generating examples from this documentation,
+The following is the Swift API documentation for ImproveAI, which is imported with 'import ImproveAI'.
-include details on item tracking and reward assignment.
 Simply respond with 'ImproveAI documentation imported':

 /**
  A utility for ranking items based on their scores.
 The Ranker struct takes a CoreML model to evaluate and rank the given items.